-Poor community roots with increasingly poor publicity and mistrust perpetuates a cycle that is fueled by varying degrees of violence by police during uses of force.
-From my professional background; many uses of force are within the boundaries as taught to officers, and even those we see that are way outside of reason; we never address the boundaries.
+Poor community roots with increasingly poor publicity and mistrust perpetuates a cycle fueled by varying degrees of violence by police during uses of force.
+From my professional background; many uses of force are within the boundaries as taught to officers, and those we see that are outside of reason; we never address the boundaries.

 Camaraderie and being a team player are part of the job in emergency response teams.
 On the front lines, we understand our role within the context of the public and this keeps us grounded.
 Although relationships are forced upon us as operations require; we are essentially left to fight, fuck, or get along within the scheme designed by personnel management offices.

 Far and away from the eye of "human resources" and in situations of stress and under duress I've seen and experienced bizarre behavior among team members.
 We quickly shift to our lizard brain.
 This is another primary reason to work in teams and not solo.

 There is an us versus them mindset acquired through training to teach us to kill another human.
 In the military part of it includes dehumanizing opposition enough that soldiers take the shot.
 This is why discrimination like racism subtly persists in these types of cultures.